jinlee487/xls_to_xlsx_conversion_script/README.md

 Hello World!

 At my work, one of my daily office task was to convert xls files to xlsx for other uses.
-I was so fed up with the menial task of opening up xls files just to save it as a new xlsx file on Excel.
-So I wrote up a Python script to simplify the process.
+I was so fed up with the menial task of opening up xls files just to save it as a new xlsx file on Excel, that I wrote up a Python script to simplify the process.

 ### 📑 How to Install